Py-joy/6m-software-1.3-test-method/quiz.md

 ## Testing Methodologies

 ### Q1: Which of the following is NOT a part of the software development life cycle?
+(D)
 - A: Requirement
 - B: Coding
 - C: Testing
 - D: None of the above
 ---

 ### Q2: What test deals with isolation testing of the smallest piece of logic?
+(A)
 - A: Unit testing
 - B: Integration testing
 - C: Acceptance testing
 - D: Regression testing
 ---

 ### Q3: What test deals with testing the functionality of the software by end users before launch?
+(C)
 - A: Unit testing
 - B: Integration testing
 - C: Acceptance testing
 - D: Regression testing
 ---

 ### Q4: What test deals with testing multiple software modules together as a group?
+(B)
 - A: Unit testing
 - B: Integration testing
 - C: Acceptance testing
 - D: Regression testing
 ---

 ### Q5: What test determines the peak load and/or how many requests can the system receive.
+(B)
 - A: Load testing
 - B: Stress testing
 - C: Endurance testing
 - D: Pressure testing
 ---

 ### Q6: Each programming language has only one testing framework dedicated to it.
+(B)
 - A: True
 - B: False
 ---

 ### Q7: Which of the following is NOT a primitive data type in JavaScript?
+(C)
 - A: string
 - B: number
 - C: object
 - D: undefined
 ---

 ### Q8: Which of the following statements is NOT true?
+(D)
 - A: Objects can contain primitive data types and other objects.
 - B: “1356” is a string.
 - C: Boolean values can only be true or false.
 - D: Strings should be inside double quotes(“”).
 ---

-### Q9: Testing should only be done right before the application is released to the public
+### Q9: Testing should only be done right before the application is released to the public (B)
 - A: True
 - B: False
 ---

 ### Q10: Arrays in Javascript start with what index?
+(A)
 - A: 0
 - B: 1
 - C: A